 The job-hunting process is more and more engaging nowadays.
 There are so many steps that you must follow and so many candidates to compete with, that you have to work really hard for getting the job you dream about.

-It all starts with applying for the right jobs, then preparing for the interview, dressing up for it and nailing the interview questions.
+It all starts with applying for the right jobs by registering here, then preparing for the interview, dressing up for it and nailing the interview questions.
 All this to impress your next employer, let the interviewer know you better (the soft skill might make the difference) and make him or her see that you are eager, qualified, the perfect fit for that job.

 Before getting a job offer and starting to negotiate your salary, you have one more chance to shine: the ask-me part.
 It all starts with the question “Do you have any questions for me?”.
 Please, don't make the mistake to answer it with a plain and awful “No”.